jehr-ud/comparative-transfer-study/readme.md

 - numpy

 ### 📬 Contact
-For questions, feel free to open an issue or email jehernandezr@udistrital.edu.co.
+For questions, feel free to open an issue or email jehernandezr@udistrital.edu.co

+# to do

+- save reward for base algs